mProjectsCode/obsidian-media-db-plugin/README.md

     - you can find this ID in the URL
       - e.g. for "Beyond the Boundary" the URL looks like this `https://myanimelist.net/anime/18153/Kyoukai_no_Kanata` so the ID is `18153`
   - notes
-    - the api is very slow sometimes, this is normal
+    - sometimes the api is very slow, this is normal
-    - the titles have to be with the titles that they have on [My Anime List](https://myanimelist.net), which are in most cases the japanese titles
+    - you need to use the title the anime has on [My Anime List](https://myanimelist.net), which is in most cases the japanese title
       - e.g. instead of "Demon Slayer" you have to search "Kimetsu no Yaiba"
     - the API is rate limited to
       - 60 requests per minute